uwplse/pumpkin-pi/README.md

 ```

 This can make lifting much faster.
-It is **strongly advisable** to do this for certain terms that you know DEVOID
+It is **strongly advisable** to do this for certain terms that you know CARROT
 should never reduce.
 However, this can also cause unpredictable errors if your assumption is incorrect,
 so be careful about your assumption.